yury-lysogorskiy/lammps/doc/src/fix_qeqr_reaxff.rst

 .. code-block:: LAMMPS

-   fix ID group-ID qtpie/reaxff Nevery cutlo cuthi tolerance params gfile args
+   fix ID group-ID qeqr/reaxff Nevery cutlo cuthi tolerance params gfile args

 * ID, group-ID are documented in :doc:`fix <fix>` command
-* qtpie/reaxff = style name of this fix command
+* qeqr/reaxff = style name of this fix command
-* Nevery = perform QTPIE every this many steps
+* Nevery = perform QEqR every this many steps
 * cutlo,cuthi = lo and hi cutoff for Taper radius
 * tolerance = precision to which charges will be equilibrated
 * params = reaxff or a filename